Priority Data Exchanges

 The Concentrated Animal Feeding Operation (CAFO) exchange makes state environmental data associated with CAFOs available on the Exchange Network.
 Under the Southeast CAFO Environmental Information Exchange pilot project, the U.S. Environmental Protection Agency (EPA) committed to develop a set of schemas and a node client that allows users to query multiple state nodes at once returning an aggregated result set.
 Mississippi, North … View Data Exchange »

-The Integrated Compliance Information System–National Pollutant Discharge Elimination System (ICIS-NPDES) data exchange allows Partners to provide National Pollutant Discharge Elimination System (ICIS-NPDES) and air stationary stationary source compliance and enforcement (ICIS-Air) data to EPA in an XML format and check the results to correct common errors that may occur with their submissions.
-Version 4.0 accommodates all data families including inspections, permits, effluent, enforcement, violations, and program reports.
-Released May 30, 2014, v4.1 accommodates new data being … View Data Exchange »
+The Integrated Compliance Information System (ICIS) for National Pollutant Discharge Elimination System (NPDES) data exchange allows Partners to provide National Pollutant Discharge Elimination System (ICIS-NPDES) and air stationary stationary source compliance and enforcement (ICIS-Air) data to EPA in an XML format and provides processing results to assist Partners with correcting common errors that may occur with their submissions.
+The Flow Implementation Guide provides a … View Data Exchange »

 Built on previous efforts to create electronic discharge monitoring reports (eDMRs), NetDMR provides a generic, open-standards-based, CROMERR-approved, thoroughly documented eDMR system.
 See the NetDMR Success Story for more information its development.
 The NetDMR system is composed of a freely available web-based JAVA application for accepting electronic DMRs from permittees and for the regulatory authority to manage signatory user access, and Network-approved interfaces to EPA’s ICIS-NPDES system featuring: … View Data Exchange »